bugsnag/bugsnag-go/README.md

 Add the `--verbose` option to print script output and a trace of what Ruby file is being run.

+## Troubleshooting

+### Known issues

+* Testing on iOS sometimes fails while Android Studio or gradle or some Android emulators are running.

 ## Contributing

 If steps would be useful for different projects running the maze, add the to